MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

   - Explicit emissions of the indexed value

 The sender MUST consider memory as committed beginning with the first time the indexed entry is assigned.
-A newly-added entry proceeds through the following state:

-  1. **Insert requested.**  The encoder emits at least one identical literal header value with indexing creating the dynamic table entry.
-At this point, it begins counting the new entry against the maximum table size.

-  2. **Insert acknowledged.**  When the decoder has received a literal header value with indexing creating the dynamic table entry, it MUST emit a QPACK-ACK frame showing the entry as occupied.

-  3. **Insert completed.**  When the encoder has received a QPACK-ACK frame acknowledging the insertion, it SHOULD NOT emit further literal header values with indexing for the same value.

-The encoder MUST NOT emit a delete instruction until the insertion instruction has completed.
-A decoder that receives a delete instruction for a vacant table entry MUST consider this to be a fatal error.
+An encoder MAY repeat the insertion instruction in other frames rather than leveraging the index while it waits for the frame to arrive.

 When the sender wishes to delete an inserted value, it flows through the following set of states: